Equine Lameness - A Definition

 Lameness is a complex condition, and the extent of the examination and evaluation will usually relate to what the owner plans to do with the horse.
 If the horse is more of a pasture ornament and ridden only occasionally, the veterinarian may not recommend all the diagnostic tests that can add to an exam's cost, especially if the schedule allows for plenty of pasture time, along with the right amount of exercise to allow healing of the structures that contribute to the lameness.

-On the other [no-glossary]hand[/no-glossary], if the horse is a competitive performance horse, the value, intended use of the horse, and long-term goals may make the most advanced tests absolutely necessary to provide the most comprehensive picture of the horse's condition.
+On the other hand, if the horse is a competitive performance horse, the value, intended use of the horse, and long-term goals may make the most advanced tests absolutely necessary to provide the most comprehensive picture of the horse's condition.
 The veterinarian can then prescribe treatment and give a reasonable estimate of the time needed to rest the horse before returning to an active schedule.

 If you enjoyed this, you will probably also like to read other articles in our lameness health center.